tweag/nickel/rfcs/007-bytecode-interpreter.md

 Despite not being advertised, Haskell has an interpreter as well, which is used mostly for the GHCi REPL.
-This section describes what we know of the actual the bytecode interpreter, but also incoporates some aspects of the original STG machine which is the basis of the low-level operational semantics of Haskell.
+This section describes what we know of the actual the bytecode interpreter, but also incorporates some aspects of the original STG machine which is the basis of the low-level operational semantics of Haskell.

 ### Memory representation

-Haskell, like Nickel, needs to represent thunks - unevaluated expressions - which can capture variables from the environment.
-In some sense, in a lazy language, everything is potentially a closure.

 #### References